icinganalysis/icinganalysis.github.io/content/windshield ice protection.md

 ](images/NACA-SR-130/Figure 6.png)
 _The person in the Figure 6 photo might be the author Lewis Rodert._

 ![Figure 8.
-A commercial model of the electrtic motor-driven rotating wiper blade.
+A commercial model of the electric motor-driven rotating wiper blade.
 Figure 8b includes the flexible shaft driving the wiper and the alcohol supply tube.](images/NACA-SR-130/Figure 8.png)

 >The heated-air panel appears to be the most satisfactory